Extend your Study Permit

 - A successful in-Canada permit application will not result in a Temporary Resident Visa (TRV) (required by citizens of some countries to be able to enter Canada) being issued.
 That means you’ll need to make a separate application if you want to request one.
 This should only be done after the study permit is approved.
 Find more information about Entry Visas/TRVs & eTAs.

 - Biometrics (digital fingerprints and photos) are required for most applicants at least once every 10 years.
 The pandemic has resulted in the closure of Service Canada and Passport Canada offices that collect them.
 Due to the closures, those that are in Canada and would normally need to submit biometrics are currently exempt.

-Watch our guide on Study Permit Extension Part II: Answering the Eligibility Questionnaire (Requires logging-in with UTORid)
+Study Permit Extension Part II: Answering the Eligibility Questionnaire (Requires logging-in with UTORid)

-Watch our guide on Study Permit Extension Part III: Completing a Study Permit Extension Form IMM5709 (Requires logging-in with UTORid)
+Study Permit Extension Part III: Completing a Study Permit Extension Form IMM5709 (Requires logging-in with UTORid)

 If you are not an American citizen and have not provided biometrics as part of a Canadian immigration application in the past 10 years, you would normally be required to do so.
 Due to the COVID-19 pandemic, there is an exemption to this requirement for those that apply from within Canada.
 If you paid the biometric fee as part of your application process, a Biometric Instruction Letter will be issued, but you are not required to book an appointment.
 In this case, the fee will be refunded after your application is finalized.

 Immigration officers may ask you for additional documentation to make a decision about your application.If you need to notify IRCC about a change, or ask about the status of your application, you can use their web form.